teodorplop/OpenGL-Water/README.md

 # OpenGL Water Simulation

 A real-time OpenGL water and terrain rendering project.
-Originally built on Windows using Visual Studio, this project has been fully modernized and ported to Linux using cross-platform **CMake** and **C++17**.
+Originally built on Windows using Visual Studio, this project has been ported to Linux using cross-platform **CMake** and **C++17**.

 ## Features